-On July 17, 2019, the Company entered into an underwriting agreement (the "Underwriting Agreement") with Maxim Group LLC (the "Underwriter"), relating to the Company's Offering of 1,730,000 shares (the "Shares") of the Company's common stock, par value \$0.001 (the "Common Stock"), Prefunded Warrants to purchase 570,000 shares of Common Stock (the "Prefunded Warrants"), and warrants to purchase 2,300,000 shares of the Common Stock (the "Purchase Warrants," and together with the Shares and the Prefunded Warrants, the "Firm Securities").
+On July 17, 2019, the Company entered into an underwriting agreement (the "Underwriting Agreement") with Maxim Group LLC (the "Underwriter"), relating to the Company's Offering of 1,730,000 shares (the "Shares") of the Company's common stock, par value \$0.001 (the "Common Stock"), Prefunded Warrants to purchase 570,000 shares of Common Stock (the "Purchase Warrants," and together with the Shares and the Prefunded Warrants, the "Firm Securities").
 Each Share was sold together with one Purchase Warrant at a combined public offering price of \$6.50 per Share and Purchase Warrant.
 Each Pre-funded Warrant purchased was sold together with one Purchase Warrant at a combined public offering price of \$6.49 per Prefunded Warrant and Purchase Warrant.
 The Prefunded Warrants were exercisable beginning on July 17, 2019 at an exercise price of \$0.01 per share.
 The holders of the Prefunded Warrants will not have the right to exercise any portion of the Prefunded Warrant if the holder (together with its affiliates) would beneficially own in excess of 4.99% of the number of shares of our Common Stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Prefunded Warrants.
 The Prefunded Warrants had an intrinsic value of approximately \$3.1 million.
-Purchase Warrants to purchase up to an additional 345,000 shares of Common Stock and/or Purchase Warrants to purchase up to 345,000 shares of Common Stock (the "Additional Securities"), at the public offering price less discounts and commissions.
+Pursuant to the Underwriting Agreement, the Company also granted the Underwriter a 45-day option to purchase up to an additional 345,000 shares of Common Stock and/or Purchase Warrants to purchase up to 345,000 shares of Common Stock (the "Additional Securities," and together with the Firm Securities, the "Securities"), at the public offering price less discounts and commissions.